I scooted down to France for a little 10 day adventure. My train trip was as follows:

 This place.
 Mmmm mmm mmm.
 So fine.

-I had the best meal of my life in this magical town.
+I had the best meal of my life here.
 Wow, I can’t believe I just typed that but it is true.
 I ate half a wheel of melted cheese, known as Raclette at the delightful Le Freti.
 The meal meant for two comes with potatoes but I was worried that it wouldn’t be enough so, naturally, I also got a meat plate and half a litre of wine.
 I had a table for one but you would think there was a family of six sitting there.
 I was insanely full but it was so delicious that I kept eating.
 The staff were super nice and they would walk by as I was struggling to finish the cheese wheel off they would laugh and say you don’t have to finish it all.
 I think I impressed them.

 I went to the Plage d’Albigny and Plage Des Marquisats, both were delightful.
 There is also a market, that pops up on Tuesdays, Fridays and Sundays (I think!).
 I just stumbled upon it so I can’t remember what day it was but that is what the internet says.

-Apparently the French railways strike often and the 2018 summer was no different.
+Apparently, the French railways strike often and the 2018 summer was no different.
 When I left Annecy for Avignon, I arrived at the station an hour early.
 I searched on the timetable board only to not see my train listed.
 It was cancelled.
 I managed to get another train departing slightly earlier and arriving around the same time, by waiting in line to speak to a person who understood my English really well.

 Avig-non, neh Avig-oui

 The reason why I went to Avignon was mostly due to the fact that I wanted to see the lavender fields.
 I ended up booking a 55 euro tour through Viator (Provence Lavender Small Group Half-Day Trip).
 The tour was okay.
-I saw the lavender fields, which was what I wanted but the day was a bit rushed and the people in the 8 person van could have been better.
-The first thing that the guide informed us of, was that bees are EVERYWHERE in the lavender.
+I saw the lavender fields, which was what I wanted but the day was a bit rushed and the people in the 8-person van could have been better.
+The first thing that the guide informed us, was that bees are EVERYWHERE in the lavender.
 So if you are allergic, bring your EpiPen.
-I read lavender blooms from end of June till August and went on July 1.
+I read lavender blooms from the end of June till August and went on July 1.
 There were still patches of green/ unblossomed flowers but overall, quite purple.

 Avignon itself is small and nice for half a day.
 There is a cool half a bridge and some pope palace thing.
 You can take a little boat across the water and walk a bit on the other side.
-If you go to the Jardin des Doms and then walk down the Stairs to Rocher des Doms you more or less end up by the water where the little boat is.
+If you go to the Jardin des Doms and then walk down the Stairs to Rocher des Doms you more or less end up by the water where the little boat leaves from.

 I stayed at Auberge Bagatelle, which was one of the weirdest hostels I have ever stayed at.
 First, trying to find the place was more complicated than trying to get into the Chamber of Secrets.
 You have to walk into the Bagatelle camping, all the way into the back of the area.
 Don’t walk along the water because you will get fenced out.
 Second, the hostel was, I am guessing, a converted school.
 Or maybe it was still a school and I just so happen to be there on a weekend.
 There is a little bar and supermarket on the premises, which was good because it is a walk into the centre of town, so you don’t want to be doing the journey more than twice a day.

 I had an amazing meal at Chez Bodus Le Garçon Boucher.
 The guy let me taste all of the wines before I picked one to have with my meal.
-I ordered the regular sized steak with fries.
+I ordered the regular-sized steak with fries.
 10 minutes later the owner put a tiny dish with about four slices of steak on it.
 I tried not to show my disappointment with the portion size but once I bit into it, I thought yup, I am going to order the XXL times four.
 So when he came around and asked how it was I was smiling and rubbing my belly.
-Moments later, the owner brought out my actual, regular sized meal of steak.
+Moments later, the owner brought out my actual, regular-sized meal of steak.
 I realised with his broken English, he wanted me to try the flavour before ordering the good-sized dish.
 What a guy.

 This is Nice